Weather

 It's nice and warm but still not overly hot, so perfect if you fancy heading for the hills for a few days hiking the trails in some of the country's national parks, such as the Serra da Estrela, where Portugal's highest peaks rise above meadows, pristine lakes and traditional farmsteads, or the granite boulder-dotted mountains and peaceful pine forests Peneda-Gerês National Park up north.

-Queima das Fitas During the first week in May, the medieval town of Coimbra, home to the country’s oldest university (dating to 1290), becomes one gigantic party, as students celebrate the end of the academic year with parades, concerts and all-round merrymaking.
+Queima das Fitas, Coimbra.
+During the first week of May, the medieval town of Coimbra, home to the country's oldest university (dating back to 1290), becomes one gigantic party as students celebrate the end of the academic year with parades, concerts, and all-around merrymaking.

-Festa do Mar An ode to the sea, this festival brings colorfully decorated boats and floats to the west coast town of Nazaré on the first weekend in May, as well as parties that are a feast of local food and drink.
+Festa do Mar, Nazaré.
+An ode to the sea, this festival brings colorfully decorated boats and floats to the west coast town of Nazaré on the first weekend in May, as well as parties that are a feast of local food and drink.

-Serralves em Festa On the last weekend in May, Porto hosts its biggest contemporary arts festival, with exhibitions, concerts and theatre across the city.
+Serralves em Festa, Porto.
+On the last weekend in May, Porto hosts its biggest contemporary arts festival, with exhibitions, concerts, and theater across the city.

 More Helpful Information